legendddhgf/Text2RPG/README.md

     - This condition is defined by the quantity of the given item the player has, resolving to `TRUE` if the player has less than/less than or equal/greater than/greater than or equal/exactly equal the given value of the item with the operator >/>=/</<=/=
     - If an entry condition is given with an item argument but no operator and  value, the comparison defaults to `> $ITEM_MIN` (checks if the player has  any amount of the item greater than the minimum amount).
 - `a` defines an action to be performed upon entering the room specified by the last `r`, or upon taking the transition given by the last `o` if it appears before the `t` of that transition
     - This action is defined by modifying the quantity the player has of the given item, specifically incrementing/decrementing/setting the player's quantity by the given value
-- `i` declares an item with the given unique name
-- `d` is modified to provide an (optionally multi-line) description of the room given by the last `r`, or alternatively the item given by the last `i`.
 - `q` defines quantity conditions for the item given by the last `i`
     - These conditions set the maximum/minimum/initial value on the player's inventory for this item with the operator +/-/=, overwriting the default values of 1/0/0

-- `c` declares a character  with the given unique name
-- `d` is modified to provide an (optionally multi-line) description of the
-- character  given by the last `c`, or alternatively the item given by the last `i`, or the power given by the last `p`
 - `I` defines an inventory for that character
 - `A` adds items into the inventory
 - `q` defines quantity conditions for the item by the last `A`